fabiofortkamp/stlextractor/README.md

 See an example [Live Script](./docs/tutorials/Tutorial1_Extract.mlx) for examples of using the package (you need to add the [tutorials](./docs/tutorials/) folder to the MATLAB path for it to run correctly, or to change the current folder to this path).

+The API is class-based.
+Check out the documentation for the `STLExtractor` class, which is the main entry-point for reading an STL file.
+The result of actually parsing and processing the file is an instance of `ExtractedPacking`.

 ## Testing